stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Fields/04_GridField.md

 	}

-With the `GridFieldConfig` instance, we can modify the behavior of the `GridField`.
+With the `GridFieldConfig` instance, we can modify the behaviour of the `GridField`.

 	:::php
 	// `GridFieldConfig::create()` will create an empty configuration (no components).